OpenStudiosCo/manifold/README.md

 ![Logo](https://cdn.rawgit.com/paulbrzeski/manifold/master/assets/manifold.svg)

 [Demo](http://manifold.paulbrzeski.com)
-- Currently allows you to convert a raster image into a vector using Image Tracer and Potrace and then extrude it in 3D
+- Currently convert raster images into vectors using Potrace
+- Fabric.JS as an interactive canvas

 There's a lot to come, but more info can be found in my blog posts about this project:
 - [My angel is the manifold](https://medium.com/@mail_59849/my-angel-is-the-manifold-d0b718d03071)